Interview tips can be the differentiating factor between a successful interview and a missed opportunity.

 How to Research the Company and the Job

-• Review the job description carefully and find out what skills and qualifications are essential.
+• Review the job description carefully and identify the essential skills and qualifications.
 Think of examples from your previous experiences that demonstrate how you have those skills and qualifications.

 End of the Interview